yazaldefilimone/ghost.ai/README.md

 You can change the model in `src/llm.rs` (`const MODEL`).

----

 ## Running

+Start the system:

 ```bash
 cargo run
 ```

-after launch, ghost.ai will start monitoring your screen.
+ghost.ai will begin monitoring your screen.

-- on an M3 Mac with 16 GB RAM, each frame takes ~10 seconds to process.
+- On an M3 Mac with 16 GB RAM, each frame takes about **10 seconds** to process.

----

 ## Usage

-- open any window or document (like a browser, PDF, or terminal)
+1. Open any window (browser, PDF, terminal, etc.)
-- ghost.ai captures and stores what you see
+2. ghost.ai captures what’s visible
-- you can ask the system later:
+3. Later, you can ask:
-  *"What did I see when I opened the article about X?"*
+   _"What did I see when I opened the article about X?"_
-- you can also get **autocomplete suggestions** while typing, based on that context

----
+4. While typing, ghost.ai may suggest **autocompletions** based on your recent screen content

-## Plans
+## Roadmap

-- support for cloud LLMs (OpenAI, Claude, etc.)
+- Support for cloud LLMs (OpenAI, Claude, etc.)
-- filter sensitive/private windows automatically
+- Automatically skip sensitive/private windows
-- faster screen capture + batch inference
+- Faster screen capture + batch processing
-- audio capture — with toggle to disable vision/audio
+- Audio capture (with on/off toggle)
-- local web chat interface
+- Local web chat interface
-- multilingual OCR support
+- Multilingual OCR support
----